code-wizard91/AzureVirtualNetworkAddressRangeOverlapFix/README.md

 # Tutorial for moving Web app vnet integration to a new address range and subnet

 - First the script to find all apps with vnet integration enabled
-- Analyse the results and identify the names of the vnet and subnets keep them at hand
+- Analyse the results and identify the names of the vnets, keep them at hand.
-- Use the
+- Use the fix script